foolscapcon/foolscap-newsletter/_emails/2020-02-08-report-from-foolscap-2020.md

 # Table at Norwescon <a href="https://www.norwescon.org/" title="Norwescon: The Pacific Northwest's Premier Science Fiction and Fantasy Convention!"><img src="https://www.norwescon.org/promos/nwc-microbar-88x31.png" alt="Norwescon" /></a>

-TODO

-Norwescon 43

-"The Longest Night"
-April 9–12, 2020 | SeaTac, WA
+We will be at Norwescon 43: "The Longest Night" on April 9–12, 2020 in SeaTac, WA.
+Stop by and say Hi!
+The Hat may make another appearance.

 # 📆Foolscap 2021 - February 12-14th📆